Tax Management India. Com

 X X X X Extracts X X X X

-..... the Income-tax Officer employed in the execution of the Income-tax Act, 1961; and (viii) to exercise all other powers and perform all other functions under section 132 of the Income-tax Act, 1961 and the rules relating thereto."
+..... he rank of the Income-tax Officer employed in the execution of the Income-tax Act, 1961; and (viii) to exercise all other powers and perform all other functions under section 132 of the Income-tax Act, 1961 and the rules relating thereto."
 6. Pursuant to these search warrants/authorisations, search operations were earned out on 30-8-1995 and certain materials were seized duly recorded in the Panchnama drawn at the search place, copies of which were also given to the respective searched persons or their agents.
 Copies of four search warrants have been given by the Assessing Officer on 12-8-1997 along with the written submissions filed by him in these appeals.
 7. On the basis of searches conducted on 30-8-1995 an appraisal report was prepared on 14-11-1995 by the Dy.
-Director of Income-tax (Inv), Coimbatore, which was forwarded to the Assessing Officer, who was possessed of the jurisdiction over these appellants by virtue of notification under section 120 of the Income-tax Act, 1961, from the Commissioner of Income-tax, Coimbatore, bearing No. 7/1988-89/CBE dated 15-6-1988, which was modified subsequently by the Commissioner of Income-tax, Coimbatore, through notification No. 3/1991-92/CB .....
+Director of Income-tax (Inv), Coimbatore, which was forwarded to the Assessing Officer, who was possessed of the jurisdiction over these appellants by virtue of notification under section 120 of the Income-tax Act, 1961, from the Commissioner of Income-tax, Coimbatore, bearing No. 7/1988-89/CBE dated 15-6-1988, which was modified subsequently by the Commissioner of Income-tax, Coimbatore, through notification No. 3/19 .....

 X X X X Extracts X X X X